 It can be tempting to go for the hybrid amp because it offers tube and solid-state amp features.
 So, how do you choose correctly?
 By searching for an amp that has 12AX7.
 These tubes work on the sound and leave room for a reliable solid-state feature for powering the amp.

 Other Types of Guitar Amplifiers

-Aside from the primary types of guitar amps, there are other guiltar amps, including the acoustic guitar amps, guitar amp simulations, and modelling guitar amps.
+Aside from the primary types of guitar amps, there are other guitar amps, including the acoustic guitar amps, guitar amp simulations, and modeling guitar amps.
 The primary thing about them is that they are designed for specific uses.
-Any musician can still choose them, but it is good to keep their intended use in mind when shopping for custom made guitar amplifiers.
+Any musician can still choose them, but it is good to keep their intended use in mind when shopping for custom-made guitar amplifiers.
 Let’s see if you can explore these other options.

 Acoustic Guitar Amps

 These amps are made for acoustic guitars and are suitable for live performances on stages.
 They are not your regular amps for making music around your house.
 With these amps, you can use effects with your acoustic guitar just like you would do with your electric guitar.
 The amps also allow you to produce sounds with your acoustic guitar that are usually done only with an electric guitar.